Treating Oral Ulcers in Dogs

 For the most part, mouth ulcers in dogs can be treated successfully.
 Diseased teeth are one of the main causes of oral ulcers and oral tissue inflammation, so scheduling regular dental exams for your dog can be very important.

 The type of treatment your dog needs will depend on the underlying cause and its severity.
 We will identify the reason for the ulcers and develop a treatment plan specialized for your dog.
-We’ll address the issue head-on, treat the problem at its source, and provide medications to help alleviate the pain of mouth ulcers while your dog recovers.
+We’ll address the issue head-on, treat the problem at its source, and provide medications to help alleviate the pain of mouth ulcers while your canine companion recovers.

 Home Care